 Residential areas officially close at 6:00 p.m. on Friday, March 13, 2020, and the last meal in the dining hall is lunch.
 Students who are here beyond this date without permission will be subject to a fine.
 Residential areas reopen on Sunday, March 22, 2020 at 12 noon and the first meal in the dining hall will be dinner.
 Classes resume on Monday, March 23, 2020.

 First-year students will be housed in Alumni, Lyons, and Ryan Halls.
+First Year students may also opt to live in GREAT Housing in Canterbury Hall or GEAR Housing in Cashman Hall at the published prices.
 If more space is needed, students will be housed in other upper-level housing.
 Transfer students are housed in spaces with current students or single rooms, suites, or apartments (if available).

-Incoming students who are members of the Class of 2022, as well as transfer students, will be able to select their housing electronically through Saint Michael’s online housing system which can be found on the New Student mySMC site.
+Incoming students who are members of the Class of 2023, as well as transfer students, will be able to select their housing electronically through Saint Michael’s online housing system.
 Housing assignments may be altered by the Director of Residence Life to accommodate students with special needs and/or if the best interest of the College indicates such actions.
+Information is sent out to all new students in May.

 Termination of Campus Housing